James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 The medium-lite corruption-augmented run completed cleanly (12 epochs, train IoU 0.161 -> 0.432).
 Isotropy, compared with the plain DGLSS++ medium run (dg_med, 24 ep / 100% data).
-Budget caveat up front: cor_med used HALF the epochs of dg_med, so this is not a same-budget comparison — it shows the cor variant is at least as robust as the baseline at half the cost.
+Budget caveat up front: cor_med used HALF the epochs of dg_med, so this is not a same-budget comparison: it shows the cor variant is at least as robust as the baseline at half the cost.

 **HDC mIoU per condition (higher is better):**